Oregon officials bet that lottery will boost COVID-19 shots

 Oregonians 18 and older will have the chance to win $1 million or one of 36 $10,000 prizes, with one winner in each county.
 Residents age 12 to 17 will have a chance to win one of five $100,000 Oregon College Savings Plan scholarships.

-The drawing will take place on June 28.
+The drawing will take place June 28.